roguesupport/FreeContributor/CONTRIBUTING.md

 # Contribution

-You can contribute by running [uBlock Origin](https://github.com/gorhill/uBlock) in Advanced mode [1] and/or [uMatrix](https://github.com/gorhill/uMatrix).
+You can contribute by running [uBlock Origin](https://github.com/gorhill/uBlock) in Advanced mode and/or [uMatrix](https://github.com/gorhill/uMatrix).

-To change to uBlock Advanced-user mode, go to Click To Open Dashboard and select the checkbox I am an advanced user
+To change to uBlock Advanced-user mode, go to `Click To Open Dashboard` and select the checkbox `I am an advanced user`

 Basic mode | Advanced-user mode :----------:|:------------------: